AttractMore/AttractMore9/content/about.md

 ### Vision

-I want AttractMore to be known in the UK as a web agency that produces **powerful and effective websites with low carbon impact**.
+To be known in the UK as a web agency that produces **powerful and effective websites with low carbon impact**.

 ### Purpose